damianhakert/damianhakert.github.io/source/_posts/2016-02-29-omnibus-gitlab-package-why-on-earth.md

 #### Native Fedora Packages

-The story goes pretty much the same as above.
-There was an attempt of packaging as a part of [Google Summer of Code project] by (now) our own team member Axilleas however, it is a multi person job and requires a lot of work.
+The story goes pretty much the same as the story about native Debian packages.
+There was an attempt of packaging for Fedora as a part of [Google Summer of Code project] by (now) our own team member Achilleas Pipinellis.
+However, it is a multi person job and packaging alone is a lot of work.

 #### Anything else

+We have also often heard:

-Why can't you just leave Chef, Puppet, Ansible or something else to do what they are made for?
-They can be configured to get the specific versions of dependencies and installed on the system, it is not up to GitLab to care about that!
+"Why can't you just leave Chef, Puppet, Ansible or something else to do what they are made for?
+They can be configured to get the specific versions of dependencies and installed on the system, it is not up to GitLab to care about that!"

-True, bottom line is that we can leave everything up to the person that is setting up GitLab to do that work.
+True, the bottom line is that we can leave everything up to the person that is setting up GitLab to do that work.
 However, it is _still_ a lot of work.
 That also means that for every GitLab update, the administrator needs to go through a list of changes and see if they need to upgrade the software.
 If they don't, GitLab might not work as expected.
-The end user won't care how the setup is done, they might just see something not working as they would expect.
+The end user most likely won't care how the setup is done, they might just see something not working as they would expect.
 That is a risk we want to remove if we can.